alertlogic/al-agent-container/ecs/README.md

 6. On the Review Policy page, click **Save changes**.

 ## Enable Automatic Startup of the Alert Logic Agent Container
-### Amazon ECS Daemon Scheduling:  Automatically run the al-agent-container on each Amazon ECS instance
+### Amazon ECS Daemon Scheduling:  Automatically Run the al-agent-container on Each Amazon ECS Instance
 Effective June 12th, 2018, Amazon ECS supports daemon scheduling that allows you to automatically run a daemon task on every selected node in your ECS cluster.
 For more information, see the following AWS documentation.

 - [Amazon ECS Adds Daemon Scheduling](https://aws.amazon.com/about-aws/whats-new/2018/06/amazon-ecs-adds-daemon-scheduling/)